Spencer Strider: Personal life

-Strider has followed a vegan diet since 2019, crediting it in part for helping with his high blood pressure.
+Strider is a vegan, although he occasionally eats salmon.
 Before tournaments, Strider's high school teammates grew facial hair and dyed their hair blond as a bonding exercise.
-He maintained a mustache during his collegiate baseball career at Clemson, where he became known as "The Mustache Man."
+He maintained a mustache during his collegiate baseball career at Clemson, where he became known as "the Mustache Man."
 In high school, Strider wore uniform number 28.
 Because that number was assigned to Clemson teammate Seth Beer, Strider wore 29 while playing for the Tigers.
 As the Braves had retired 29 for pitcher John Smoltz, and 28 was assigned to Matt Olson, Strider wore 65 during his rookie season, then subsequently chose 99 to commemorate Rick Vaughn, a character in the 1989 film Major League.

-Before the 2023 season began Strider married Maggie, whom he had first met in high school.
+Strider married his wife, Maggie, who he met in high school, before the 2023 season.
+The Striders partnered with the Atlanta Braves Foundation and Georgia Kids Belong to start Foster Family Fridays, an initiative for foster parents and children to attend Braves games.

+Strider publicly supports left-wing politics and has praised former Democratic Party presidential candidate Bernie Sanders.
+He often talks about his love for indie rock music, and on September 12, 2024, he threw out a first pitch at a Faye Webster concert.